 In 2006 Shane was conferred a Companion of the Order of Australia (post-nominal AC) in the Queen’s Birthday Honours.
 The Companion of the Order of Australia is awarded for eminent achievement and merit of the highest degree in service to Australia or humanity at large.
 It is the most senior civilian award conferred in Australia.
 His citation reads:

 ‘For service to politics contributing to strengthening Federal-State-Territory intergovernmental processes, to furthering the bilateral relationship between Australia and the Asia/Pacific region, and to the oil and gas industry’.

 Shane Stone is a Knight of Magistral Grace of The Sovereign Military Hospitaller Order of St. John of Jerusalem, of Rhodes and of Malta an Order of the Catholic Church.

-He is an active Reservist dating from 1969.
+He is an active Reservist dating from 1969 retired in 2016.
 Shane gained his commission as a seaman officer.
 He subsequently transferred to Royal Australian Navy Legal Branch and in 1995 was the first Australian Navy Officer to attend The Lauterpacht Centre of International Law Cambridge as a Visiting Fellow.
 He is current Head of Legal Panel RANR Northern WA & NT with the substantive rank of Commander.
-He is recipient of the Reserve Force Medal, the Australian Defence Medal and Centenary Medal.
+He is a recipient of the Reserve Force Medal, the Australian Defence Medal and Centenary Medal.